TellusR/tellusr-solr-template/README.md

 ## Create a new collection

-To create a config with a blank template you can run:
+To create a configuration with a blank template you can run:

 `bin/ttb create new_collection`

 You should replace `new_collection` with the name you want for your collection.
 Avoid spaces and special characters.
-This will create new config files, based on the example files shipped with Solr, with TellusR preconfigured for a collection of that name.
-You will find the newly created files in the subdirectory `configset/<collection name>/conf/*`.
+This will create new configuration files, based on the example files shipped with Solr, with TellusR preconfigured for a collection of that name.
+You will find the newly created files in the sub directory `configset/<collection name>/conf/*`.
 You can edit them there.

 ## Test your new collection